Urban planners work with communities of all sizes to envision the form of future growth that fosters livable communities.

 Robert (Bob) Stein, President and CEO, American Society on Aging.

 Robert Stein is a leader in nonprofit association management and brings to his new position more than thirty years of experience with a range of organizations in healthcare and philanthropy.
 Prior to joining ASA in March 2007, served as Executive ...
 Read More

 KC Communities for All Ages Project Manager, Mid-America Regional Council Read More

 Stephanie Firestone is a Senior Strategic Policy Advisor for Health and Age-friendly Communities with AARP International.
 In this role she collaborates with international and national organizations, to advance healthy aging and planning livable communities for all ages, and to combat ageism.
 Stephanie was previously Director of Livable Communities at the ...
 Read More

 Esther Greenhouse is a unique professional.
 She is an environmental gerontologist—a specialist in the impact of the built environment on older adults--and a designer.
 A nationally recognized expert in Universal Design and Aging in Place, her focus has expanded to include multigenerational community planning--a key approach to creating successful ...
 Read More

-Laura Keyes, an ACIP certified planner, is currently a doctoral candidate in the Department of Public Administration at the University of North Texas.
-Her dissertation Age Friendly Cities: the bureaucratic responsiveness effects on age friendly policy adoption is scheduled for defense in March 2017.
+Laura Keyes, Ph.D., an ACIP certified planner, holds a position of Lecturer in Nonprofit Management for the Department of Public Administration at the University of North Texas.
+Her doctoral dissertation examined Age Friendly Cities: the bureaucratic responsiveness effects on age friendly policy adoption.
 Prior to embarking on doctoral studies ...
 Read More

 Jana Lynott, AICP